agraef/ez-ag/README.md

 so unless you're prepared to edit the patch you'll need to follow this connection layout.

-The patch doesn't generate any sound on its own, it just outputs MIDI, so you'll also need a GM-compatible synthesizer which should be hooked up to Pd's MIDI output #1.
+The patch doesn't generate any sound of its own, it just outputs MIDI, so you'll also need a GM-compatible synthesizer which should be hooked up to Pd's MIDI output #1.
 I recommend Qsynth/Fluidsynth for that purpose, but of course you can also use any GM-compatible synthesizer or a GM-compatible synth plugin